-6.3.15 Utilities Uses
+7.3.15 Utilities Uses

-These provisions apply to services and facilities that produce, highway.
-Pursuant to RCW 47.01.485, the power, gas, wastewater, communications, and similar service Legislature established a target of 90 days utility features serving a primary use, such as a water, sewer other approved use are "accessory utilities" and shall be conscommence twenty-one days after date of filing.
+These provisions apply to services and facilities that produce, convey, store, or process power, gas, wastewater, communications, and similar services and functions.
+On-site utility features serving a primary use, such as a water, sewer or gas line to a residence or other approved use are "accessory utilities" and shall be considered a part of the primary use.